 Community members are nominated by the Governance Committee, following a call for recommendations.

-The Governance Committee shall serve as Nominating Committee when requested.
-The meeting after the vote is taken by the Board on the nominees, and they have been approved by the Charter Office, will be the first meeting at which new Board members will participate.
+The Governance Committee shall serve as Nominating Committee.
+Newly elected trustees will take office when both of the following have occurred: they have been duly elected by the Board of Trustees, and after they have been approved by the Commissioner of DESE.

 Section 2.8 Vacancies